Skip to main content

 Daniel Majchrowicz

 Daniel Majchrowicz (Ph.D.
-Harvard University, 2015) is Assistant Professor of South Asian Literature and Culture.
-His work is committed to thinking about South Asia and its place in the world as it is envisaged, imagined, and expressed through the medium of Urdu language and literature.
-More broadly, his teaching and research considers the history and culture of Muslims and Islam in South Asia, with a special emphasis on Urdu literature, travel writing, popular culture, and language politics.
-He is a translator from Urdu, Hindi, Punjabi, and Persian, and currently the director of the South Asia Research Forum.
+Harvard University, 2015) is Associate Professor of South Asian Literature and Culture.
+His work is committed to thinking about South Asia and its place in the world as it is envisaged, imagined, and expressed through the medium of language and literature.
+His teaching and research particularly considers the history and culture of Muslims and Islam in South Asia, with a special emphasis on Urdu literature, travel writing, popular culture, and language politics.

-His first book is World in Words: Travel Writing and the Global Imagination in Muslim South Asia (Cambridge University Press, 2023), a study of South Asia’s global imagination as it was expressed in Urdu-language travel writing from 1840 to the present.
-The book argues that vernacular travel writing was a broadly ecumenical genre that let Indian travelers not just to describe the world as they found it, but to imagine it as they wished for it to be.
+His first book is The World in Words: Travel Writing and the Global Imagination in Muslim South Asia (Cambridge University Press, 2023), a study of South Asia’s global imagination as it was expressed in Urdu-language travel writing from 1840 to the present.
+The book argues that travel writing in South Asia was a broadly ecumenical genre that let Indian travelers not just describe the world as they found it, but to imagine it as they wished for it to be.
 Opening this vast South Asian travel atlas, The World in Words introduces a new literary genre, unlocks new forms of literary subjectivity from long-ignored voices, and reveals new modes of circulation, mobility, and connection between India, Asia, and Africa.

 Books